Sponsor: Office of Academic Affairs

 Applicants for undergraduate certificate programs complete the same application form as applicants for degree programs.

 Admitted applicants may register at any time up to three calendar years from the date of their pre- enrollment orientation.
 After that time, they must reapply.
+Specified programs, identified in the admissions application, may have reduced time limits

 Application for a Second Degree at the Same Level

 A student seeking to earn a second SUNY Empire associate degree or a second SUNY Empire bachelor’s degree must complete the entire application process for the second degree.
 A second associate or a second bachelor’s degree plan must meet a significantly different educational objective from the first degree.
+Approval for a second degree at the same level is obtained from the registrar’s office in consultation with the relevant department chair(s).

-Reapplication to the University
+Reapplication to SUNY Empire

 Students who have engaged in matriculated enrollment may re-enroll up to three calendar years from the end date of their last enrollment.
 Students who wish to re-enroll after this time must reapply and satisfy all the requirements for admission in effect at that time.